 I wanted to check out interesting furnishings and decor, so we went to Tiendesitas.

-First up, some coffee.
+First up, as always, coffee.
 Aki tends to always ask for an ‘up-up’ (when she wants to sit on your shoulders) from her dad when we’re out and about, so a good cup of coffee is a must.
-If it’s not an up-up, there’s a lot of running around after her anyway, so we definitely need coffee in the afternoons, too.
+If it’s not an up-up, there’s a lot of running around after her anyway, so caffeine is a definite boost.

-Please excuse the little one’s smudgy lips, she always grabs a lipstick whenever I’m doing my make-up in the car 🙂
+Please excuse the little one’s smudgy lips, she always manages to grab my lipstick whenever I’m doing my make-up in the car.

 Time to check out the pet area

-I only learned of Orijen from the Cat Care Philippines Facebook group, a lot of members swear by it.
+I only learned of Orijen from the Cat Care Philippines Facebook group, as a lot of members swear by it.
 It has high protein content though, which doesn’t quite agree with my aging cat’s system.
-Best to still consult your vet should you choose to switch pet food brands 🙂
+Best to still consult your vet should you choose to switch pet food brands.

 There are some stalls that sell other animals apart from cats and dogs.
 They have aquarium fishes, birds, rabbits and hedgehogs too.
 I’m not so sure if exotic pets are still available, I’ve seen some reptiles and sugar gliders before.

-I’m pretty tempted to get some turtles, to be honest, I’ve never kept one before.
+I’m pretty tempted to get some turtles, to be honest, I’ve never had one as a pet.
 These are at P150 each.
 Maybe when Aki pleads for one.

 Something to think about

-In fact, going around, you’d see some bigger breeds barely able to stand up in small cages, and some looking really hot and uncomfortable.
+In fact, going around, you’d see some bigger breeds barely able to stand up while confined in small cages, and some looking really hot and uncomfortable.
 A lot of the puppies also look too young to be separated from their mothers.
-The ideal age for weaning puppies and kittens is at 3 months old.
+The ideal age for weaning puppies is at 7 to 8 weeks, while kittens can be separated from their mother ideally at 12 to 13 weeks old.